-These activities aim to promote the universal ratification of IHL treaties and the adoption by States of legislative, administrative and practical measures and mechanisms to give effect to these instruments at national level.
-It is also important to ensure that proposals to develop domestic laws do not undermine existing IHL norms.
-Implementation activities also aim to foster compliance with IHL during armed conflicts and to ensure that national authorities, international organizations, the armed forces and other bearers of weapons correctly understand the law applicable in such situations.
-This involves in particular:
+These activities aim to promote universal participation in IHL treaties and the adoption by States of legislative, administrative and practical measures and mechanisms to give effect to these instruments at national level.
+They also aim to ensure that proposals to develop domestic laws do not undermine existing IHL norms.
+Implementation activities also aim to foster compliance with IHL during armed conflicts and to ensure that national authorities, international organizations, the armed forces and other weapon bearers, including non-State armed groups, correctly understand the law applicable in such situations and abide by it.
+This involves, in particular:

-- ▶ promoting IHL treaties among the relevant authorities by making representations to governments, providing training in IHL and drafting technical documents and guidelines to further national implementation - ▶ providing technical advice and support for the implementation of IHL, undertaking studies and carrying out technical assessments of the compatibility of national legislation with this body of law - promoting the creation of national IHL committees and supporting existing ones - ► translating existing IHL texts and materials into different languages - encouraging and helping authorities to integrate IHL into the doctrine, education and training of national armed forces (international human rights law in the case of police and security forces), and into the training and education programmes for future leaders and opinion-makers in universities and schools - developing and implementing approaches for influencing the attitudes and actions of political authorities and weapon bearers - ▶ supporting the implementation of the youth education programme Exploring Humanitarian Law to help young people embrace humanitarian principles and the social and legal norms intended to protect life and human dignity - reinforcing links with academic circles to consolidate a network of IHL experts and developing partnerships with institutes and research centres specializing in IHL
+- ▶ promoting IHL treaties among the relevant authorities by making representations to governments, providing training in IHL, assisting capacity-building efforts and drafting technical documents and guidelines to further national implementation - ▶ providing legal advice and technical support for the national implementation of IHL, undertaking studies and

+- supporting technical assessments of the compatibility of national legislation with this body of law - ► facilitating the exchange of information on national IHL implementation measures, including through a publicly available database on national legislation and case law - promoting the creation of national IHL committees and supporting existing ones - hosting expert workshops and peer meetings - translating existing IHL texts and materials into different languages - ▶ encouraging and helping authorities to integrate IHL into the doctrine, education and training of national armed forces (international human rights law in the case of police and security forces), and into the training and education programmes for future leaders and opinion-makers in universities and schools - developing and implementing approaches for influencing the attitudes and actions of political authorities and weapon bearers - ▶ supporting the implementation of the youth education programme Exploring Humanitarian Law to help young people embrace humanitarian principles and the social and legal norms intended to protect life and human dignity - ► reinforcing links with academic circles to consolidate a network of IHL experts and developing partnerships with institutes and research centres specializing in IHL